-Today's ballon-themed cake is perfect for birthday parties and is so cheerful and fun!
-It is one of my favorites that we've done because it is so unique and colorful!
+Today's balloons cake is such a cute birthday cake design and is so cheerful and fun!
+It is one of our favorites because it is so unique and colorful.

 We hope that you enjoy the video- we loved creating this cake.
 It is perfect for birthday parties for children and adults!
 I know I would love one myself ;0)